Canada

 Dom Bellot

-Dufresne to give a series of nine lectures about his way of architecture.
+Dufresne to give a series of nine lectures about his ideas about architecture.
 This

-lectures are a succes and are published posthumously in 1949 ( Propos d'un bâtisseur
+lectures are a success and are published posthumously in 1949 ( Propos d'un bâtisseur du Bon

 Oratory in Montreal.
 He travels frequently from Canada to Europe where the work